adammurdoch/model-experiments/README.md

 Some mock-ups of potential Gradle software definition models.

+One of the main questions to answer is how to structure the model for software with multiple targets.
-There are two basic patterns:
+Below, there are two basic patterns:

-1. Targets are explicitly declared first and then configured separately
+1. Targets are explicitly declared first and then separately configured using various selectors.
-2. Declaration and configuration are combined
+2. Declaration and configuration are combined into a single block

 ## Pattern 1: Separate declaration and configuration